 Italy: Puglia & Basilicata Bike Tour

-Nine days, eight nights of southern Italian bicycle touring on easy terrain with variable distance choices, beginning in the cave town of Matera and descending through the Itria Valley to the Adriatic coast.
+Nine days; eight nights of southern Italian bicycle touring through varied countryside, beginning in the cave town of Matera and descending through the Itria Valley to the Adriatic coast.

 “I just wanted to thank you for the absolutely wonderful trip… You have me hooked; I would really love to do one of your trips again maybe even with the kids…” – Anna P.